Tom Henning Øvrebø

 Tom Henning Øvrebø (born 26 June 1966) is a Norwegian former football referee who has officiated matches in the UEFA Cup and the UEFA Champions League.
-He has been elected in UEFA's top category of Elite Referee.
-He is known for refereeing in multiple controversial matches including the 2008–09 UEFA Champions League semifinal between Chelsea and Barcelona which was later dubbed as the scandal of Stamford Bridge. Øvrebø has worked outside football as a qualified psychologist.
+He has been elected in UEFA's top category of Elite Referee. Øvrebø has worked outside football as a qualified psychologist.

+He is known for refereeing in multiple controversial matches including the 2008–09 UEFA Champions League semifinal between Chelsea and Barcelona.

 Career

 Born in Oslo, Øvrebø refereed over two hundred games in the Norwegian top division since his debut made on 20 September 1992.
 He represented the Norwegian sports club Nordstrand.
 In 1994, he became an authorised FIFA referee.
 He won the Kniksen Award as referee of the year in the Norwegian top League for 2001, 2002, 2003, 2005, and 2006.
 He refereed the Norwegian Cup finals of 1999 (Rosenborg–Brann 2-0) and 2006 (Fredrikstad–Sandefjord 3–0).

 Controversies

 Euro 2008: Italy

 Øvrebø was chosen to referee at the Euro 2008, his first major tournament and the first time he was chosen over fellow countryman and colleague Terje Hauge.
 He refereed the Germany–Poland match on the opening day of Group B and the Italy–Romania match of Group C that ended in a 1–1 draw.
 In that game, Italy scored first with a Luca Toni goal but Øvrebø disallowed it for offside.
 He subsequently admitted that the decision "was a mistake," after watching the pass to Toni in a television replay.
 Despite the draw, Italy advanced to the next stage of the tournament.